-The second in an occasional serial on copywriting.
+The second in a two-part series on copywriting.
 Find the first here.

 Say what you mean, and mean what you say.

 Sounds like a sound policy.
 But what if you say what you mean in Mandarin?
 And what if the person you’re saying what you mean to only speaks Spanish?

 Enter the translator, or what I like to call “one of the most important occupations in the known universe.”
 This translator, whether it be your bilingual neighbor, Google Translate, Nicole Kidman in The Interpreter, or C-3PO, is our bridge to communication and understanding.
 A very particular set of skills.

 When it comes to marketing and advertising, the words used to describe a product, service, company, or brand are hugely important in communicating what “the is” is.
 Beginning with a name (for example, “Alexa”), then moving to what the “is” does, then telling people how to get the is to do what it does, and finally explaining how someone can procure the is so that it can do what it does for your benefit — all of this instruction and communication happens with words.